Literary-Insights/blog/src/content/blog/Knowledge Encyclopedia - Publishing, DK.txt-1.md

 - A habitat is the natural home or environment of an animal, plant, or other organism.

 That covers the main points requested in the summary prompt.
-Let me know if you need any part explained further.

  Here is a summary of key points about high mountain areas: